amirmalekian/javascript-questions/ir-IR/README.md

 ###### 39. Everything in JavaScript is either a...

-- A: primitive or object
+- الف: primitive or object
-- B: function or object
+- ب: function or object
-- C: trick question! only objects
+- ج: trick question! only objects
-- D: number or object
+- د: number or object

-<details><summary><b>Answer</b></summary>
+<details><summary><b>جواب</b></summary>
 <p>

-#### Answer: A
+#### جواب: الف

 JavaScript only has primitive types and objects.

 Primitive types are `boolean`, `null`, `undefined`, `bigint`, `number`, `string`, and `symbol`.

 What differentiates a primitive from an object is that primitives do not have any properties or methods; however, you'll note that `'foo'.toUpperCase()` evaluates to `'FOO'` and does not result in a `TypeError`.
 This is because when you try to access a property or method on a primitive like a string, JavaScript will implicitly wrap the primitive type using one of the wrapper classes, i.e. `String`, and then immediately discard the wrapper after the expression evaluates.
-All primitives except for `null` and `undefined` exhibit this behaviour.
+All primitives except for `null` و `undefined` exhibit this behaviour.

 </p>
 </details>

 ---

-###### 40. What's the output?
+###### 40. خروجی چیه؟

 ```javascript
 [[0, 1], [2, 3]].reduce(